A stochastic HJB equation for optimal control of forward-backward SDEs: Introduction

-The relation between FBSDEs and B(S)PDEs has been known for several years.
-See, for example, \cite{MPY} for the Markovian case (which leads to a deterministic backward PDE).
-For the more general, possibly non-Markovian case, see e.g. the recent paper \cite{MYZ} and the references therein.
+It is well-known that in many cases the solution of a coupled system of FBSDEs can be expressed in terms of a solution of a \emph{partial} BSDE.
+See e.g. \cite{MPY} for the Markovian case (which leads to a deterministic backward PDE).
+For the more general, possibly non-Markovian case, which leads to a PBSDE, see e.g. \cite{MYZ} and the references therein.
+None of these papers deal with control. \end{itemize}

-For papers on optimal control of general SDEs and associated stochastic HJB equations, see e.g. \cite{P} and \cite{BM} and the references therein.
-None of the above papers deal with jumps.

-The novelty of our paper lies in the application of this connection studied in \cite{MYZ} to optimal control of FBSDEs and in the extension to jump models.
+The purpose of this paper is to extend the result of \cite{P} above in several directions, in the sense that we obtain a stochastic HJB equation for optimal control in the following context:\\ (i) We consider optimal control of a non-Markovian \emph{coupled system of FBSDEs}.\\ (ii) The system is driven by both a Brownian motion and a Poisson random measure. \\ (iii) The control is allowed to appear in all the coefficients of the system.\\

+Our method is based on an extension of the connection in \cite{MYZ}, combined with comparison principles for PBSDEs.
+If the system is a Markovian SDE, then our stochastic HJB equation becomes deterministic and coincides with the classical HJB equation.\\

+In the last part of the paper we illustrate our theory by studying some applications to finance.
+In particular, we apply our results to study a problem of risk minimization in a non-Markovian financial market. \\